Russia in the Eurovision Song Contest 2013

-Russia participated in the Eurovision Song Contest 2013 in Malmö, Sweden.
+Russia was represented at the Eurovision Song Contest 2013 in Malmö, Sweden.
 The Russian entry was selected through an internal selection, organised by Russian broadcaster Channel One Russia (C1R).
 Dina Garipova represented Russia with the song "What If", which qualified from the first semi-final of the competition and placed 5th in the final with 174 points.

 Before Eurovision

 Internal selection

 On 30 November 2012, C1R announced a submission period for interested artists and composers to submit their entries through an online form.
 On 19 February 2013, C1R announced that they had internally selected Dina Garipova to represent Russia in Malmö.
 Garipova previously won the first season of talent show Golos.
 The Russian song, "What If", was presented to the public on 24 February 2013 during the C1R television programme Vremya.
 "What If" was written and composed by Gabriel Alares, Joakim Bjornberg and Leonid Gutkin.

 Participants

 Among the competing artists were 2013 Ukrainian national final participant Alina Grosu, and 2012 Russian national final participants "Shinshilli", who participated with the song "Pushkin Sasha", but didn't qualify from auditions.